ShahariarSohan/ShahariarSohan/README.md

 ### 👨‍💻 About Me

-Full Stack Developer specializing in building modern web applications with Next.js and React.
-On the backend, I work extensively with MongoDB and PostgreSQL, using Prisma and Mongoose to design scalable, maintainable data layers.
+Full Stack Developer experienced in building modern web applications with Next.js and React, with a strong interest in backend engineering, data modeling, and scalable system design.
+Worked on projects including a Hidden Dependency Risk Tracker and a Digital Wallet System.

 🔭 Currently working on: **a full-stack web application — Hidden Dependency Risk Tracker (HDRT), a backend-focused system for tracking and analyzing hidden dependencies and system risks through robust risk analysis and optimized backend logic**.
 - 💬 Ask me about **Node.js, PostgreSQL, MongoDB, React, Next.js, TypeScript**